Vinayakp2001/aqua-service/README.md

 After running the development server, navigate to `http://127.0.0.1:8000/` in your web browser to access the Aqua Services application.

 ## License
-[License Name or "MIT License" if you prefer, or remove this section if not applicable.]